irwinschmitt/irwinschmitt/README.md

 > _Always exploring and learning._

-I've been studying front and backend JavaScript and I'm passionate about Image Processing with Python.
+I've been studying front and backend JavaScript and I'm passionate about Image Processing.

 ## Recent projects